50+ 2023 Festival Selections Added to Watch Now!

-In celebration of World Environment Day, we have added more than 30 new films to our Watch Now page.
+Didn’t have a chance to see every film you wanted at our 2023 Festival?
+Many of them are free to stream right here on our site, while others are now available for digital rental.
 The titles include a little bit for everyone, from an Academy Award-nominated short about climate change (Haulout) to an experimental film on food waste (Wrought) to multiple profiles highlighting conservation champions and individuals pushing for equity in the outdoors.
-Scroll down to learn more about some of the new films that are now available to watch directly on dceff.org.
+Scroll down to learn more about some of these new films and start watching!

 OR visit the full Watch Now page to explore 500+ titles from past years of the Festival.
 Watch Now connects viewers to where they can stream these films online.
 And over 300 of these can be watched directly on our website for free!